0xZ0F/Z0FCourse_ReverseEngineering/FilesNeeded/0x500-DLL/README.txt

 The SourceCode folder contains the source code for the programs.

-The DebugFiles folder contains debuf files that can be used to resolve symbols if you want.
+The DebugFiles folder contains debug files that can be used to resolve symbols if you want.
 Place the debug files in the same folder as RunDLL.exe and DLL.dll.